FelixAugenstein/cloud-pak-for-data-tutorial/README.md

 To create the dashboard:

 1. Go to the project and click Add to project.
-2. Click Dashboard to create a new dashboard.
+2. Click Dashboard to create a new (blank) dashboard.
 3. Follow these steps in the New Dashboard page:
 - Enter a Name for the dashboard (for example, ‘customer-churn-dashboard’.)
 - Provide a Description for the dashboard (optional).